-De Jordaan - which has been the home of the Jordaan family for 22 years - has been recently rebuilt to provide a home to students who wish to be part of a group but also values their own privacy.
-Its location is premier - in the centre of all student life while close to numerous faculties, study facilities and other student residences.
-It is also located on the Green Route - a recommended saferoute patrolled by SU security officials after sunset.
+De Jordaan – which has been the home of the Jordaan family for 22 years – has been rebuilt to provide a home to students who wish to be part of a group but also value their own privacy.
+Its location is premier – in the centre of all student life while close to numerous faculties, study facilities, and other student residences.
+It is also located on the Green Route – a recommended safe route patrolled by SU security officials after sunset.

 De Jordaan has quality of living as a major objective; with two living areas, two stoep (terrace) areas – one covered stoep leading to the garden and swimming pool, and a sun deck on the first floor – a large swimming pool and an inviting braai area under the canopy of fully grown oaks.
 The living areas both have communal DSTV and wifi is available throughout the house.
 De Jordaan also has paraplegic facilities.

 Although the house has retained its old world charm with the original hardwood floors in the communal areas, the en-suite bedrooms are spacious and modern, with built-in cupboards, a desk, bookshelf, nightstand, 3/4 bed and mattress, bar fridge and blinds.
 Each room has a pre-paid electricity meter.

 Security is a priority, and access to the house is by biometric identification, with each room having its own panic button which is connected to a response unit.
 The premises is well lit, and equipped with security cameras.

 The house is also named after De Jordaan, the now upmarket neighbourhood in Amsterdam which is synonymous with a good location, quality of living, a lively student community and a cosmopolitan feel.
 With the conversion of the Jordaan family home into De Jordaan, it is hoped that the mix of old and new will create an environment conducive to successful studies but will also be home from home for international- and post graduate students.

 R700 pm parking for private students if available.